Staff Attorney (Domestic Violence Victims Services)

 - Ability to work effectively as a team member

 The ideal candidate will have demonstrated experience in effectively communicating with and serving victims.
 Candidates with Spanish language proficiency are highly preferred.
 Local travel is required, with a valid driver’s license and reliable transportation.
-Start date is flexible, but prefer no later than July 1, 2019.

 - Director of Human Resources Jessica Hodierne at firstname.lastname@example.org